PlaidCloud/website/content/en/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1.md

        - type: string
      - ... zero or more

-- **x-kubernetes-list-map-keys** ([]string)
+- **x-PlaidCloud-list-map-keys** ([]string)

-  x-kubernetes-list-map-keys annotates an array with the x-kubernetes-list-type `map` by specifying the keys used as the index of the map.
+  x-PlaidCloud-list-map-keys annotates an array with the x-PlaidCloud-list-type `map` by specifying the keys used as the index of the map.

-  This tag MUST only be used on lists that have the "x-kubernetes-list-type" extension set to "map".
+  This tag MUST only be used on lists that have the "x-PlaidCloud-list-type" extension set to "map".
 Also, the values specified for this attribute must be a scalar typed field of the child structure (no nesting is supported).

   The properties specified must either be required or have a default value, to ensure those properties are present for all list items.

-- **x-kubernetes-list-type** (string)
+- **x-PlaidCloud-list-type** (string)

-  x-kubernetes-list-type annotates an array to further describe its topology.
+  x-PlaidCloud-list-type annotates an array to further describe its topology.
 This extension must only be used on lists and may have 3 possible values:

   1) `atomic`: the list is treated as a single entity, like a scalar.
        Atomic lists will be entirely replaced when updated.
 This extension may be used on any type of list (struct, scalar, ...).
   2) `set`:
        Sets are lists that must not have multiple items with the same value.
-Each value must be a scalar, an object with x-kubernetes-map-type `atomic` or an array with x-kubernetes-list-type `atomic`.
+Each value must be a scalar, an object with x-PlaidCloud-map-type `atomic` or an array with x-PlaidCloud-list-type `atomic`.
   3) `map`:
        These lists are like maps in that their elements have a non-index key used to identify them.
 Order is preserved upon merge.
 The map tag must only be used on a list with elements of type object.
   Defaults to atomic for arrays.

-- **x-kubernetes-map-type** (string)
+- **x-PlaidCloud-map-type** (string)

-  x-kubernetes-map-type annotates an object to further describe its topology.
+  x-PlaidCloud-map-type annotates an object to further describe its topology.
 This extension must only be used when type is object and may have 2 possible values:

   1) `granular`:
        These maps are actual maps (key-value pairs) and each fields are independent